 Dr Clive McKimmie

-Clive McKimmie is a University Academic Fellow who has recently established a new interdisciplinary team at the University of Leeds to study virus-host interactions.
-Dr Clive McKimmie obtained a 1st class degree at the University of Nottingham in Molecular Cell Biology (2000) and a Wellcome-Trust funded PhD at the University of Edinburgh (2005).
+Clive obtained his degree at the University of Nottingham in Molecular Cell Biology (2000, 1st class) and a Wellcome-Trust funded PhD at the University of Edinburgh (2005).
 During his PhD, he studied innate immune responses of the brain to virus infection.

-Dr McKimmie then moved to the University of Glasgow, where he worked in the laboratory of Professor Gerry Graham.
+Clive then moved to the University of Glasgow, where he worked in the laboratory of Professor Gerry Graham.
 Here, Clive defined mechanisms by which chemokines control the positioning of leukocytes in inflamed tissues.
 In 2012, he was awarded a university-funded fellowship and a MRC project grant, which he used to establish a team of investigators.
-In collaboration with key international researchers in virology and immunology, they discovered fundamental new insights into mosquito-borne virus infection, the first results of which are now published in the journal Immunity.
+In collaboration with key international researchers in virology and immunology, they discovered fundamental new insights into mosquito-borne virus infection, the first results of which are now published in the journal Immunity and Science Translational Medicine, amongst other journals.
 Simultaneously, he has continued to pursue an interest in chemokine-driven inflammation by extending their work to study psoriasis, an important inflammatory skin condition.

 We have a particular interest in host immune responses to viruses spread by mosquitoes.
 These viruses infect many millions of people each year and include viruses that cause Zika, dengue and chikungunya.
-Most such infections are usually found in the tropics, but a changing climate and globalisation mean their range has spread at an alarming rate.
+Most such infections are usually found in the tropics, but a changing climate and globalisation mean their range is spreading at an alarming rate.
 There are many different types of these viruses and it is hard to predict which virus will cause the next outbreak.
-Hence, it is challenging to develop and stockpile medicines for each type of infection.
+It is challenging to develop and stockpile medicines for each type of infection.

 Innate immune responses by the host are crucial for effective anti-viral defences, yet the tissue-specific basis by which they are coordinated in vivo and their modulation by confounding environmental variables remains poorly defined.
 This particularly applies to infection by mosquito-borne viruses at the skin inoculation site.
 Inoculation of virus by mosquitoes as they bite the skin is an important stage of all such infections.
 We have recently identified key inflammatory pathways that are activated in the skin during biting, that are important determinants of the subsequent systemic course and clinical outcome of infection.